rganeshsharma/aws-acm-certficate-renewal/README.md

 Format of the chain:
-The chain should be in PEM format, with each certificate starting with "-----BEGIN CERTIFICATE-----" and ending with "-----END CERTIFICATE-----".
+The chain should be in PEM format, with each certificate starting with **"-----BEGIN CERTIFICATE-----"** and ending with **"-----END CERTIFICATE-----"**.

 How to construct the chain:

 a.
 Open a text editor

 b.
 Copy and paste the certificates in order:

         Your server certificate (if not already in a separate field) Followed by intermediate certificate(s)
         Root certificate (optional) or

 Use Cat command simply: